-Hoppin’ John Skillet Recipe – A classic Southern dish with black eyed peas, ham and rice, traditionally served on New Year’s Day for good fortune in the coming year.
+This Hoppin’ John Skillet Recipe is perfect for bringing good luck in the New Year!
+This one pot recipe is a classic Southern dish with black eyed peas, ham and rice.
+It’s traditionally served on New Year’s Day for good fortune in the coming year.

-Also, the skillet-meal that takes care of our Christmas leftover ham.
+Also, the meal that will take care of our Christmas leftover ham.

 Hi Hey HELLO!
-Happiest of Sundays, everyone!
+Happiest of days, everyone!
 How was Christmas dinner?
 Did you gain a few pounds?
 I HOPE SO!
 That’s the point of it, right?! 😉

 Aaaand since New Year’s Day is quickly approaching, we need to have this little talk about Hoppin‘ John.
-A.K.A. this coming Friday’s dinner!
+A.K.A. this coming Wednesday’s dinner!
 I’m just getting a head start because I want all the good luck I can get.

 According to legend, beans, in some cultures, represent fortune and growth because of their shape – they look like coins and thus represent prosperity.
 In the South (USA), black-eyed peas symbolize good luck and are traditionally prepared on New Year’s Day for good fortune in the coming year.

-Here’s the way I do Hoppin’ John, which is wonderful because A) I made it, :-D, B) it’s the best way to use up leftover-ham, and, C) STAR’s Grapeseed Oil brings it all together, beautifully and deliciously.
+Here’s the way I do Hoppin’ John, which is wonderful because A) I made it, :-D, B) it’s the best way to use up leftover-ham, and, C) one skillet brings it all together, beautifully and deliciously.

 - ONE PAN MEAL.